 Look for one that has a wide range of participants and encourages discussion and learning about many Pagan topics.
 Avoid forums that discourage outside linking, have a ‘one right answer’ approach, or that discourage people digging deeper into a topic.
-You can learn more about what kinds of online discussions are most helpful for online Pagan learning in another article on this site.

 Build in small steps, over time

 The best way to learn is to pick a small piece of a skill or topic, learn it thoroughly, and then add the next step.
 Your basic steps are:

 Throughout this process, take notes of what you’re doing.
 That includes trying out a new technique or tool, the rituals you do, the magical work you, dreams you have, and any divination readings you do.

 You don’t need a fancy book of shadows to do this.
 You just need a way to keep notes.
 Some people like to do this on the computer (and it definitely makes it easier to search for a particular term or date).
 Some people really enjoy writing out by hand.
 Some people do a little of both.
 (I keep most notes on my computer, but do my divination readings and immediate notes in ritual by hand: often I also transcribe them to the computer.)

 Just make sure you get in the habit.